 Let McDonald Worley Help With Your Slip and Fall Claim

 If you are the unfortunate victim of a slip and fall accident that happened on someone’s property, you should reach out to us for legal advice and guidance on the steps to take.
-Our slip and fall accident lawyers are highly knowledgeable and experienced and with a reputation for winning lawsuits.
-They will take you through what to expect and ensure you fully understand your legal options.
+Our slip and fall accident lawyers have won many of these types of lawsuits.
+They will walk you through what to expect and ensure you fully understand your legal options.

 Call us today and book your free initial consultation.
-We offer our slip and fall litigation services on a contingency basis, meaning you don’t pay legal fees until we win your case.
+We offer slip and fall litigation services on a contingency basis, meaning you don’t pay legal fees unless we win your case.